 - Liverpool > Leeds: from £11.80

-You can also save a third on all rail fares with a Railcard.
+You can also save a third on all rail fares with a Railcard*.
 These cost £30 and there are different versions for 16–25s, 25–30s, Seniors and Disabled People.
-You can also get a Two Together railcard for two named adults travelling together, or a Friends and Family Railcard which covers up to four adults and four children.
+You can also get a Two Together railcard for two named adults travelling together, or a Friends and Family Railcard for up to four adults and four children.
 Both UK and overseas residents are eligible.

 The railpass option